#2.16 Tokyo, Shinjuku Gyoen, Tina Holmstedt, April 24, 2015

 Congratulations on your successful expedition Petra and fair winds for your coming adventures.
 (Petra was one of the first explorers and something tells me that the Maldives may not be the last landfall Moonhouse #2.35 makes with Petra.
 We certainly wish to continue to part-take in Petras exotic expeditions wherever they take here and the Moonhouse Expedition.

-Congratulations Mikael on your successful expedition and fair winds for your coming adventures.
+Congratulations to your successful expedition Lotta and fair winds on your coming adventures!